patidarr/ngs_pipeline/README.md

 ### Patient:
 - Genotyping On Patient.
-	1000g sites are evaluated for every library and then compared (all vs all) If two libraries come from a patient the match shuld be pretty good >80%
+	1000g sites are evaluated for every library and then compared (all vs all) If two libraries come from a patient the match should be pretty good >80%
 - Still to develop:
 	If the match is below a certain threshold, break the pipeline for patient.